duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 "What did you learn?"

 "What affect did the resistors have?
 What happened when you reversed their order?"
+(Follow up with a brief description of polarity in circuits)

 "Did anything go wrong?"